Turbulence enhances bird tail aerodynamic performance: Introduction

-To test the tail's aerodynamic performance, it was placed in a laminar flow wind tunnel with a turbulence intensity $I$, below $0.5\%$ (see Methods) to measure its aerodynamic performance.
-To compare performance in laminar ($I<0.5\%$) versus turbulent flow ($I \sim 8\%$) we placed a passive turbulence grid in front of the tail \cite{Mazellier2010, Melina2016, Zheng2021}.
+To test the tail's aerodynamic performance, it was placed in a \textit{laminar} flow wind tunnel with a turbulence intensity $I$, below $0.5\%$ (see Methods) to measure its aerodynamic performance.
+To compare performance in \textit{laminar} ($I<0.5\%$) versus turbulent flow ($I \sim 8\%$) we placed a passive turbulence grid in front of the tail \cite{Mazellier2010, Melina2016, Zheng2021}.
+Whereas this passive grid does not reproduce atmospheric turbulence due to the lack of large-scale structures, it allows us to probe the effect of a turbulence with an integral scale tuned to the tail length, which is hypothesized to have the greatest effect on aerodynamic performance of animals, independently of the turbulence rate \cite{Engels2019}.
 Using robotic control, we map the effect of tail angle of attack and spread on the aerodynamic forces and wake.
 For each permutation, we measured the 3D aerodynamic force and moment vector using a six-axis load cell.
 Simultaneously, the wake was recorded using three-component (3C) velocity field measurements in the transverse wake (downstream of the tail) using ensemble stereo Particle Image Velocimetry (PIV); see Methods for details.
-This approach enabled us to characterize the effect of laminar versus turbulent inflow on the aerodynamic efficacy of a pigeon tail across its operational range.
+This approach enabled us to characterize the effect of \textit{laminar} versus turbulent inflow on the aerodynamic efficacy of a pigeon tail across its operational range.